pillopk/consoleasync/README.temp.md

 	ConsoleAsync.Run();
 Execute the console cicle, the program execution is stopped on this method until ConsoleAsync.Quit() is called

->Note that the same functionality will be achieved with more short expression syntax
+>Note that the same functionality will be achieved with expression syntax

 	IConsole console = ConsoleAsync.CreateConsole("Getting Started");
 	console.Execute(writer => writer.Info("Getting started console").NewLine());